Music of Saint Vincent and the Grenadines: Big drum

 Big drum music is performed throughout the Windward Islands and is especially known in Saint Vincent & the Grenadines.
 The drums are traditionally made from tree trunks, but are more often made from rum kegs now.
 The socially aware or satirical lyrics are usually performed by a female singer called a chantwell, and is accompanied by dancers in colorful skirts and headdresses.
 Big Drum is commonly performed at weddings and other celebrations, especially the launches of boats.

 Calypso

 Calypso, with its satirical and socio-political lyrics, was developed in the 18th century as a fusion of African and French music styles.
 It eventually accompanied the rise of steelpan music.
 Steelpan were imported to Saint Vincent quickly.
 Calypso's political lyrics have continued to be an important part of the genre.
-In 1984, a Vincentian musician named Becket released a song called "Horne fuh dem", which helped defeat the ruling party in that year's election.
+In 1984, a Vincentian musician named Becket released a song called "Horne fug Dem", which helped defeat the ruling party in that year's election.